flq/Simple.Data.Oracle/readme.md

     alter table regions add RegionUid RAW(16)
     alter table regions add CreateDate DATE default sysdate

+The following user should be added

+    -- USER SQL
+	CREATE USER hr_other IDENTIFIED BY hr_other
+	DEFAULT TABLESPACE USERS
+	TEMPORARY TABLESPACE TEMP
+	ACCOUNT UNLOCK;

+	-- ROLES
+	GRANT CONNECT TO hr_other;

+	grant select on HR.REGIONS to hr_other;
+	grant select on HR.DEPARTMENTS to hr_other;
+	grant select on HR.EMPLOYEES to hr_other;
+	grant select on HR.JOB_HISTORY to hr_other;
+	grant select on HR.JOBS to hr_other;
+	grant select on HR.LOCATIONS to hr_other;

 and the following packages / procedures should be added

     create or replace